 🚗 Looking for the best way to get around Crete?
 Check rental car rates for Crete now!

 💳 Use WISE as a digital card and top-up from the app no matter where you are.
 Wise is one of the best cards for overseas travel!

 It’s already been five years that I live in Chania and the city never ceases to amaze me with the number of opportunities you can grab to have fun.

 When it comes to the evenings, there is a lot you can do in Chania, ranging from a traditional round of drinks by the sea to less common experiences.

 This article focuses on the most popular and fabulous things to do in Chania after sunset.

 If you want to discover Chania at night, then there is no better option than strolling around the old town.
 Walk the picturesque narrow alleys and soak in the vibe of this historical place.

 While you enjoy yourself and admire the views, feel free to find the perfect gift for your beloved ones back home.
 There are plenty of souvenir stores available in the area.

-Looking for more things to do in town at night?
+Looking for more things to do at night?
 Check the best bars, clubs, and pubs in Chania.